Italian Motorcycle Brands

 Ducati Motor Logo

 So, Ducati Motor Holding SpA was a division of the Ducati Group.
 The division was responsible for the development and production of motorcycles.
 The headquarters of the division was located in Bologna.
 Since the opening of production, the company specialized in high-performance machinery.
-They are characterized by the use of two-cylinder, four-stroke power units with “L”-shaped cylinders and desmodromic valves.
+They are characterized by two-cylinder, four-stroke power units with “L”-shaped cylinders and desmodromic valves.
 Today, the company belongs to the German concern Audi AG.

 Della Ferrera